AusClimateService/npcp/reports/phase1/phase1_report.md

     <br>
     <em>
-      Figure 4: Bias in annual mean daily maximum temperature (relative to the AGCD dataset) for the "cross validation" assessment task.
+      Figure 4: Bias in annual mean daily maximum temperature (relative to the AGCD dataset) for the "cross-validation" assessment task.
       Results are shown for the ACCESS-ESM1-5 GCM (panel a), the BARPA-R RCM forced by that GCM (panel d), and various bias correction methods applied to those